cincheo/ini/README.md

 }
 ```

-It is possible to write a TL formula to ensure that the pipeline will terminate, i.e., that at some point in the process execution flow, the ``main``'s ``@consume`` event will be triggered on channel ``c``.
+It is possible to write a TL formula to ensure that the pipeline will terminate, i.e., that at some point in the process execution flow, the ``main``'s ``@consume`` event will be triggered on channel ``c0``.

+Note that this is still work in progress and is not ready for production yet.

 # License & contributing

-Currently, INI is licensed under the GPL, but this license may evolve to another Open Source license in the future.
+Currently, INI is licensed under the GPL, but may evolve to another Open Source license in the future.
 INI is authored by Renaud Pawlak.